haseeb-cb/fundamentals-of-gis/Content/4_theory.md

 ![](https://saylordotorg.github.io/text_essentials-of-geographic-information-systems/section_11/a33268f6ff028c24152080d0aa3f2aad.jpg)
 - (a) Union: The union operation combines all the input datasets to create a single output layer that includes the combined geometry and attributes of all features from the input layers.

 - (b) Intersection: This operation identifies the spatial extent where the input datasets overlap or intersect.
 The resulting output will include only the areas that are common to all input datasets.

-- (c) Difference: This operation identifies the areas that are unique to each input dataset, excluding the overlapping portions.

-- Symmetrical Difference: This operation identifies the areas that are unique to each input dataset, including the overlapping portions.
+- (c) Symmetrical Difference: This operation identifies the areas that are unique to each input dataset, including the overlapping portions.

-- Overlay with attribute transfer: This operation combines the geometry and attributes of the input datasets based on specific rules or conditions.
-For example, it can transfer attribute information from one layer to another based on spatial relationships.

 ### Geometric predicates
 Geometric predicates are boolean functions used to determine the spatial relation a feature has with another by comparing whether and how their geometries share a portion of space.